 - User-friendly data structures

-- Dynamically typed language, i.e., data type is not required
+- Dynamically typed language, i.e., the data type is not required

 - Open source and community development

 - Extensive support libraries such as pandas, NumPy, etc.